xishanyu2/xishanyu2.github.io/_blogs/EH.md

 **Cliometrics** is the application of economic theory and quantitative methods to the study of economic history.

-representative figures: Douglass C. North and Robert W. Fogel
+Representative figures: Douglass C. North and Robert W. Fogel

 ---